 Ready to Grow Social-Emotional Learning in Your District?

 It's critical to build an SEL team if you want to increase the impact of this work.
-But whether you're making your first—or next—SEL hire, it can be to know what position to hire for and what skills to look for in candidates.
+But whether you're making your first—or next—SEL hire, it can be hard to know what position to hire for and what skills to look for in candidates.

 This Toolkit Includes: